Crab-eating macaque: Kin altruism and spite

 In a study, a group of crab-eating macaques was given ownership of a food object.
-Unsurprisingly, adult females favored their own offspring by passively, yet preferentially, allowing them to feed on the objects they held.
+Adult females favored their own offspring by passively, yet preferentially, allowing them to feed on the objects they held.
 When juveniles were in possession of an object, mothers robbed them and acted aggressively at an increased rate towards their own offspring compared to other juveniles.
 These observations suggest close proximity influences behavior in ownership, as a mother's kin are closer to her on average.
 When given a nonfood object and two owners, one being a kin and one not, the rival will choose the older individual to attack regardless of kinship.
 Though the hypothesis remains that mother-juvenile relationships may facilitate social learning of ownership, the combined results clearly point to aggression towards the least-threatening individual.

 A study was conducted in which food was given to 11 females.
 They were then given a choice to share the food with kin or nonkin.
 The kin altruism hypothesis suggests the mothers would preferentially give food to their own offspring.
 Yet eight of the 11 females did not discriminate between kin and nonkin.
 The remaining three did, in fact, give more food to their kin.
 The results suggest it was not kin selection, but instead spite that fueled feeding kin preferentially.
 This is due to the observation that food was given to kin for a significantly longer period of time than needed.
 The benefit to the mother is decreased due to less food availability for herself and the cost remains great for nonkin due to not receiving food.
 If these results are correct, crab-eating macaques are unique in the animal kingdom, as they appear not only to behave according to the kin selection theory, but also act spitefully toward one another.